This post may contain affiliate links. Please read our disclosure policy.

 If you want, you can also serve this with brown rice or quinoa.
 And if you’re looking to keep it low carb, you can actually just enjoy this as a peanut butter soup on its own.
 I love adding some crushed roasted peanuts on top.
 It adds a crunchy and salty topping that pairs really well with the creamy hearty bowl of peanut soup.

-Tips for making African peanut soup
+Tips for making the best African peanut soup

 - Use natural peanut butter made with only peanuts and salt.
 Whether you opt for chunky or creamy, that will really come down to your preference.
 Just make sure the peanut butter you use doesn’t contain oil, sugar or any other additives.
 We want to maximize the peanut flavor.